by Gianna Hayes

 Gianna Hayes

 Gianna Hayes is a News Editor for the Wooster Voice.
-They are from Newark, Ohio, and are a sophomore Chemistry and English double major.
+They are from Newark, Ohio, and are a junior chemistry and English double major.